NWA 312: Storylines

 NWA 312 will feature professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 The twelfth season of the NWA's weekly flagship program, Powerrr, as well as the sixth season of their secondary program, NWA USA, will feature storylines leading up to the event.

-On the June 26, 2022 episode of Powerrr, Madusa announced the creation of the NWA Women's Television Championship.
+On the June 26, 2022 episode of Powerrr, Madusa announced the creation of the NWA World Women's Television Championship.
 Several months later on the February 14, 2023 Powerrr, with the announcement of NWA 312, it was announced that a tournament will be held to determine the inaugural champion, with the finals set to take place at the event.
 Qualifying matches will be held over the next several weeks on Powerrr and NWA USA.
 On the March 14 Powerrr, Kenzie Paige defeated Ashley D'Amboise to advance to the final.
+The following week, Max the Impaler defeated Taya Valkyrie to make up the other half of the final.

 On the February 14 episode of Powerrr, Tyrus successfully defended the NWA Worlds Heavyweight Championship against Rolando Freeman.
 Although, before his victory, the former was briefly distracted by EC3 standing beside his manager BLK Jeez.
-The following week, lead announcer Joe Galli interviewed EC3 and BLK Jeez about what transpired, Jeez stated his company name has changed to "Churchs Money Entertainment" and that he has entered into an agreement with EC3's "Control Your Narrative" group, though EC3 simply stated that he was only "controlling his narrative".
+The following week, lead announcer Joe Galli interviewed EC3 and BLK Jeez about what transpired, Jeez stated his company name has changed to "Churchs Money Entertainment" and that he has entered into an agreement with EC3's Control Your Narrative group, though EC3 simply stated that he was only "controlling his narrative".
 He later went on to challenge Cyon for the NWA National Championship at NWA 312, which would later be made official.

-On the February 28 Powerrr, Chris Adonis and La Rosa Negra announced that they will both utilize their Champions Series title opportunites at NWA 312, challenging NWA Worlds Heavyweight Champion Tyrus and NWA World Women's Champion Kamille, respectively.
+On the February 28 Powerrr, Chris Adonis and La Rosa Negra announced that they will both utilize their Champions Series title opportunities at NWA 312, challenging NWA Worlds Heavyweight Champion Tyrus and NWA World Women's Champion Kamille, respectively.
+Additionally, a month later on the March 28 Powerrr, the team of Magnum Muscle (Matthew Mims and Dak Draper) invoked Draper's opportunity to challenge La Rebelión (Bestia 666 and Mecha Wolf) for the NWA World Tag Team Championship.

-On the February 21 Powerrr, Pretty Empowered 2.0 (Ella Envy and Roxy) won the NWA World Women's Tag Team Championship from The Renegade Twins (Charlette and Robyn Renegade).
+On the February 21 Powerrr, Pretty Empowered (Ella Envy and Roxy) won the NWA World Women's Tag Team Championship from The Renegade Twins (Charlette and Robyn Renegade).
 However, shortly after the match, Madi Wrenkowski and Missa Kate utilized the former's Champion Series title opportunity to immediately win the titles from Pretty Empowered.
 On March 17, the NWA announced that Pretty Empowered will invoke their rematch clause against Wrenkowski and Kate at NWA 312.